rostools/cog-flow-intro/branching.md

 ## When To Create Branches (and How Much They Should Cover)

 Every time you want to add something new to or modify existing work in a Git repository, you should create a new branch (following [GitHub flow](https://docs.github.com/en/get-started/quickstart/github-flow)).
 Importantly, each branch should represent a specific task or development effort.
-I.e., a branch should be created for one particular purpose, independelty of how many new lines of work is required for that purpose.
+I.e., a branch should be created for one particular purpose, independently of how many new lines of work is required for that purpose.

 If you create branches for *one* particular purpose, it benefits your (and your collaborators') workflow in (at least) two ways:

-1. It enables you to give the branch a short, decriptive name that clearly communicates to your collaborators what work has been done on this particular branch.
+1. It enables you to give the branch a short, descriptive name that clearly communicates to your collaborators what work has been done on this particular branch.
 2. Smaller changes allows for a faster reviewing and merging to the main branch, since it is easier for your collaborators to get an overview of the work you have done.

 As an example, a branch could cover a fix to a particular bug or [issue](issues.md) or add a new feature, such as a new plot, like in the figure showing parallel development above.